 Discernment counseling: In cases of conflict between couples where one partner is willing to save the relationship while the other is leaning toward ending it, discernment therapy was created around 2008.
 According to Angele Close, Ph.D., a clinical psychologist and emotion-focused therapist based in Skokie, Illinois, this straightforward technique creates clarity for both spouses when ambivalence keeps them from fully participating in and reaping the advantages of couples therapy.
 According to Brown, one of the primary purposes of discernment counseling is to assist the couple in learning about all of their possibilities before they make the final choice on the future of their union.

 Emotion-focused therapy: According to Brown, one of the most thoroughly studied and tried forms of couples therapy is emotion-focused therapy, which was created in the 1980s.
-With this approach, the Marriage and family therapists often ask each partner to discuss particular, troubling instances in the relationship before working with them to recognize, delve into, and make sense of the underlying feelings that led to those circumstances.
+With this approach, the marriage and family therapist in Alexandria often asks each partner to discuss particular, troubling instances in the relationship before working with them to recognize, delve into, and make sense of the underlying feelings that led to those circumstances.
 When people become mired in rage, contempt, or apathy, adds Brown, "it can be challenging for them to address their more vulnerable feelings."
 "They can only comprehend the unmet demands that these deeper emotions help to reveal when they can access deeper emotions like grief, hurt, or fear.